S0AndS0/python-graph-theory/_posts/2019-04-03-priority-buffer-00.markdown

 ```

-The original `graph` dictionary should now be _empty_, destructive reads with `pop()` are a memory vs computation optimization _feature_ as well as an attempt to mitigate _looking over_ the same priorities ranges' worth of data too redundantly before expanding the _search space_.
+The original `graph` dictionary should now be _empty_, destructive reads with `pop()` are a memory vs computation optimization _feature_ as well as an attempt to mitigate _looking over_ the same priorities ranges' worth of data, too redundantly before expanding the _search space_.

 If _consuming_ the `graph` is not a desired behavior I believe `Priority_Buffer(graph = dict(graph),...)` _copies_ the source data during initialization, this means you'd have two copies of the same data, however, `Priority_Buffer`'s will on average always be decreasing... well that is unless you _refill_ `buffer['graph']` with an `update({'sub_graph_<n>': ...})` before the main loop exits, which hint hint, allowing for such _shenanigans_ on a loop is kinda why it's written the way it is ;-) though you'll want to _refresh_ the `buffer['GE_bound']` (or `LE_bound`) to ensure things are bubbling up again like they should.